vmware-archive/powernsx/README.md

 Contribution and feature requests are more than welcome, please use the following methods:

   * For bugs and issues, please use the issues register with details of the problem.
-  * For Feature Requests, please use the issues register with details of what's required.
+  * For Feature Requests and bug reports, please use the issues register with details of what's required.
-  * For code contribution (bug fixes, or feature request), please request write access to the dev branch or supply a patch.
+  * To contribute code, create a fork, make your changes and submit a pull request.

 ## Who do I talk to? ##